 The value must match the type of the variable as specified by dfdl:defineVariable.

 A dfdl:setVariable value expression may refer to the value of this element using a relative path value ".".
 Use of relative path expressions is recommended wherever possible as this will allow the behavior of the parser to be more effectively scoped.
 However this practice is not enforced and there may be situations in which use of an absolute path is in fact necessary.

+The expression must not contain forward references to elements which have not yet been processed.

 The declaration of a variable must be in scope at the point of the assignment, and at the point of reference.